Natural Health Enterprises ~ trusted information & service since 1975 ~ online since 1995

 a much more

-the renowned powerful natural herb also known as Chaparral or "Shegoi"
+Larreais the renowned powerful natural herb also known as Chaparral or "Shegoi".

-by Jon David Miller, M.A., M.Div., natural health wellness educator
+by Jon David Miller, M.A., M.Div., holistic educator & natural health pioneer

-(If you want to be well, try larrea extract.)
+(If you want to be well, try larrea extract for resistance assistance.)

 Click here for comparison of the (formerly) patented extract with raw chaparral larrea.